+HB1333 - 18 - LRB096 03960 JAM 13995 b

-- 1 reporting of results by electronic means. - 2 (Source: P.A.
+1 reporting of results by electronic means.

+'''

+2 (Source: P.A.
 93-574, eff.
+8-21-03.)

+'''

-8-21-03.) - 3 (10 ILCS 5/24B-16) - 4 Sec.
+3 (10 ILCS 5/24B-16)

+4 Sec.
 24B-16.
-Approval of Precinct Tabulation Optical Scan - 5 Technology Voting Systems; Requisites.
-The State Board of - 6 Elections shall approve all Precinct Tabulation Optical Scan - 7 Technology voting systems provided by this Article that fulfill - 8 the voluntary provisions and mandatory requirements of the - 9 federal voting system standards pertaining to Precinct - 10 Tabulation Optical Scan Technology voting systems promulgated - 11 by the Federal Election Commission or the Election Assistance - 12 Commission and that fulfill the testing requirements of an - approved independent testing authority. - 14 No Precinct Tabulation Optical Scan Technology voting - 15 system shall be approved unless it has been certified by the - 16 Federal Election Commission or the Election Assistance - 17 Commission and fulfills the following requirements: - 18 (a) It enables a voter to vote in absolute secrecy; - 19 (b) (Blank); - 20 (c) It enables a voter to vote a ticket selected in - 21 part from the nominees of one party, and in part from the - 22 nominees of any or all parties, and in part from - independent candidates, and in part of candidates whose - names are written in by the voter; - 25 (d) It enables a voter to vote a written or printed
+Approval of Precinct Tabulation Optical Scan 5 Technology Voting Systems; Requisites.
+The State Board of Elections shall approve all Precinct Tabulation Optical Scan 6 7 Technology voting systems provided by this Article that fulfill 8 the voluntary provisions and mandatory requirements of the 9 federal voting system standards pertaining to Precinct 10 Tabulation Optical Scan Technology voting systems promulgated 11 by the Federal Election Commission or the Election Assistance 12 Commission and that fulfill the testing requirements of an 13 approved independent testing authority.

+14 No Precinct Tabulation Optical Scan Technology voting 15 system shall be approved unless it has been certified by the 16 Federal Election Commission or the Election Assistance 17 Commission and fulfills the following requirements:

+(a) It enables a voter to vote in absolute secrecy;

+(b) (Blank);

+20 (c) It enables a voter to vote a ticket selected in 21 part from the nominees of one party, and in part from the 22 nominees of any or all parties, and in part from 23 independent candidates, and in part of candidates whose 24 names are written in by the voter;

+(d) It enables a voter to vote a written or printed

-- ticket of his or her own selection for any person for any office for whom he or she may desire to vote; - (e) It will reject all votes for an office or upon a proposition when the voter has cast more votes for the office or upon the proposition than he or she is entitled to cast; and - 7 (f) It will accommodate all propositions to be 8 submitted to the voters in the form provided by law or, 9 where no form is provided, then in brief form, not to 10 exceed 75 words. - The State Board of Elections shall not approve any voting equipment or system that includes an external Infrared Data Association (IrDA) communications port. - The State Board of Elections is authorized to withdraw its approval of a Precinct Tabulation Optical Scan Technology voting system if the system fails to fulfill the above requirements. - The vendor, person, or other private entity shall be solely responsible for the production and cost of: all ballots; additional temporary workers; and other equipment or facilities needed and used in the testing of the vendor's, person's, or other private entity's respective equipment and software. - No vendor, person, or other entity may sell, lease, or loan, or have a written contract, including a contract contingent upon State Board approval of the voting system or
+ticket of his or her own selection for any person for any office for whom he or she may desire to vote;

+3 (e) It will reject all votes for an office or upon a 4 proposition when the voter has cast more votes for the 5 office or upon the proposition than he or she is entitled 6 to cast;

+7 (e-5) It will identify when a voter has not voted for 8 all statewide constitutional offices; and

+9 (f) It will accommodate all propositions to be 10 submitted to the voters in the form provided by law or, 11 where no form is provided, then in brief form, not to 12 exceed 75 words.

+13 The State Board of Elections shall not approve any voting 14 equipment or system that includes an external Infrared Data 15 Association (IrDA) communications port.

+16 The State Board of Elections is authorized to withdraw its 17 approval of a Precinct Tabulation Optical Scan Technology 18 voting system if the system fails to fulfill the above 19 requirements.

+The vendor, person, or other private entity shall be solely responsible for the production and cost of: all application fees; all ballots; additional temporary workers; and other equipment or facilities needed and used in the testing of the vendor's, person's, or other private entity's respective equipment and software.

+Any voting system vendor, person, or other private entity

+seeking the State Board of Elections' approval of a voting 1 2 system shall, as part of the approval application, submit to the State Board a non-refundable fee.
+The State Board of 3 Elections by rule shall establish an appropriate fee structure, 4 5 taking into account the type of voting system approval that is 6 requested (such as approval of a new system, a modification of an existing system, the size of the modification, etc.).
+No 7 8 voting system or modification of a voting system shall be 9 approved unless the fee is paid.